 We believe boards of NZX-listed companies whose size exceeds 14 may have difficulty reaching consensus and making timely decisions.
-With boards consisting of more than 14 directors, and without an adequate explanation, we may consider recommending shareholders vote against the election or re-election of the nomination committee chair or its equivalent.
+With boards consisting of more than 14 directors, and without an adequate explanation, we may consider recommending shareholders vote against the election or re-election of the chair of the nomination committee or its equivalent.